ebtc-protocol/ebtc/packages/contracts/test-report.md

   Contract: BorrowerWrappers
     ✓ proxy owner can recover ETH (85ms)
     ✓ non proxy owner cannot recover ETH
-    ✓ claimCollateralAndOpenTrove(): reverts if nothing to claim (388ms) ✓ claimCollateralAndOpenTrove(): without sending any value (1227ms) ✓ claimCollateralAndOpenTrove(): sending value in the transaction (3969ms) ✓ claimSPRewardsAndRecycle(): only owner can call it (598ms) ✓ claimSPRewardsAndRecycle(): (1272ms)
+    ✓ claimCollateralAndOpenCdp(): reverts if nothing to claim (388ms) ✓ claimCollateralAndOpenCdp(): without sending any value (1227ms) ✓ claimCollateralAndOpenCdp(): sending value in the transaction (3969ms) ✓ claimSPRewardsAndRecycle(): only owner can call it (598ms) ✓ claimSPRewardsAndRecycle(): (1272ms)
     ✓ claimStakingGainsAndRecycle(): only owner can call it (1384ms)